-Some people feel that diversity, equity and inclusion efforts are unnecessary and unwelcome in Bolton
+Diversity, equity and inclusion efforts are unnecessary and unwelcome in Bolton

 Across most of the narrative responses there was the small, but strong voice throughout the survey expressing the ideas that there is no need to "change" Bolton and that diversity, equity and inclusion efforts create division rather than solving issues that might exist.
 This group indicated that they believe the recent DEI efforts are promoting and ideology that something is "wrong" with Bolton and that those who are proponents of such efforts do not like Bolton.